Ivana Trump, first wife of former President Trump, has died

 They married in 1977, welcoming Donald Jr. Trump in Dec.
 1977, Ivanka Trump in Oct.
 1981 and Eric Trump in Jan.
 1984.
 The pair, their three children and their glamourous lifestyle made them tabloid fixtures.

-During the Christmas holidays in 1989, Marla Maples, who was having an affair with Trump, came up to Ivana at a restaurant in Aspen during the Christmas holidays in 1989, according to Ivana's book.
-Ivana wrote that Maples said to her "I'm Marla and I love your husband.
+During the Christmas holidays in 1989, Marla Maples, who was having an affair with Trump, came up to Ivana at a restaurant in Aspen, according to Ivana's book.
+Ivana wrote that Maples said to her, "I'm Marla and I love your husband.
 Do you?'"

 She wrote that she told Maples to "get lost," but Ivana ultimately filed for divorce in March 1990.
 "As far as I was concerned, the marriage ended that day at Bonnie's," Ivana wrote.